slivertv/thetatv-developers/README.md

 ### Create Applications for Theta.tv
 Developers can create applications for Theta.tv streamers.
 Applications such as chat bots, stream overlays, or chat mini-games are all possible.
+You can also create external applications such as dashboard, or management tools to enhance their streaming experience.

 **Theta.tv Application & API Docs**
 * [https://github.com/slivertv/thetatv-api-docs](https://github.com/slivertv/thetatv-api-docs)